● BITCOIN QUANTUM INSURANCE

 BITCOIN NATIVE

-74 bytes fits inside Bitcoin's existing 80-byte OP_RETURN with 6 bytes to spare.
+The on-chain commitment is a single 32-byte hash that fits comfortably inside Bitcoin's existing 80-byte OP_RETURN with room to spare.
 No consensus changes.
 No hard fork.
 No soft fork.
 Deployable on Bitcoin today.

 PERMANENT